NikheshKumar/NikheshKumar/README.md

 Hi, I’m @NikheshKumar.
-I’m interested in Mathematics - specifically Differential Geometry.
-Currently learning Fuchsian groups and coding.
+Grad student in mathematics from IISc, dabbled in Fuchsian groups.
+Currently, pursuing Data science and applied machine learning at IIT-M.
 - 📫 How to reach me nikheshk19@gmail.com

 <!---